Bill Cosby charged with felony sexual assault in Pennsylvania

 “Shortly thereafter, the victim became incapacitated, and Cosby led her to a couch.
 The victim lay down ... and Cosby positioned himself behind her.
 Cosby then fondled the victim’s breasts, put his hands inside her pants, and penetrated her vagina with his fingers,” prosecutors said.

-“The victim did not consent to any of these acts and reported that she was unable to move or speak and felt ‘frozen’ and ‘paralyzed,'” prosecutors said.
+“The victim did not consent to any of these acts and reported that she was unable to move or speak and felt ‘frozen’ and ‘paralysed,'” prosecutors said.

 When questioned by police as to whether he had sex with Constand, Cosby, according to the charging documents, answered, “never asleep or awake.”
 The statement appeared to be at odds with Cosby’s sworn deposition in the civil case that they had consensual sexual contact.